 Keywords: intelligence-gathering activities; intelligence-gathering measures; shortcomings; problems; intelligence-gathering law; theory of intelligence-gathering activities; intelligence-gathering code.

-Vladimir Law Institute of the Federal Penitentiary Service of Russia, Vladimir,
+Candidate of Sciences (Law), Associate Professor, Head of the Department of Operational Investigative Activities of the Faculty of Law of the Vladimir Law Institute of the Federal Penitentiary Service of Russia, Vladimir, Russia

 , e-mail email@example.com